 General and Administrative Expenses.
 Our general and administrative expenses increased by 13.2% to RMB128.7 million (US\$19.9 million) in 2015 from RMB113.7 million in 2014.
-This increase was primarily a result of increased personnel costs of RMB6.6 million (US\$1.0 million), start-up costs of RMB9.5 million (US\$1.5 million) incurred prior to the commencement of operation of new data centers, and during the development of a new data center, as well as depreciation and amoritzation of office-related property and equipment, office, travel and miscellaneous expenses associated with the continued growth of our operations of RMB18.2 million (US\$2.8 million).
-The increase in general and administrative expenses were partially offset by a decrease of RMB19.3 million (US\$3.0 million) in share-based compensation expenses related to our 2014 Plan, which was due to the grant of vested shares in 2014 in compensation for past services.
-Our general and administrative expenses in 2014 in compensation of 2014 in compensation of 2014 in compensation expenses in 2014.
+This increase was primarily due to an increase in personnel costs of RMB6.6 million (US\$1.0 million), an increase in start-up costs of RMB9.5 million (US\$1.5 million), or from RMB16.2 million in 2014 to RMB25.7 million (US\$4.0 million) in 2015, which were incurred prior to the commencement of operation of new data centers, and during the development of new data centers, as well as an increase in depreciation and amortization of office-related property and equipment, office, travel and miscellaneous expenses associated with the continued growth of our operations of RMB18.2 million (US\$2.8 million).
+The increase in general and administrative expenses of RMB19.3 million (US\$3.0 million) in share-based compensation expenses related to our 2014 Plan, which was due to the grant of vested shares in 2014 in compensation for past services.
+Our general and administrative expenses as a percentage of net revenue decreased to 18.3% in 2015 from 24.3% in 2014, which was primarily due to higher share-based compensation expenses in 2014.